-Traditionally, a widely quoted withdrawal rate for the first year of retirement has been 4 percent.
+Traditionally, the widely quoted withdrawal rate for the first year of retirement is 4 percent.
 Ideally, that 4 percent should be equal to the amount left over after you subtract your yearly retirement income (e.g., pensions, social security, and so on) from your total cost of living, including investment management fees.
 Each year, you will most likely increase your withdrawal percentage to keep up with inflation.
 Keep in mind, however, that the appropriate withdrawal rate for you will depend on your personal situation as well as the current economic environment.

 The bucket approach